 Things to Remember

-- While using the Flash Fill feature to fill cells, the columns or rows have to be adjacent to each other.
-Otherwise, it won’t work.
+- When using the Flash Fill feature to fill cells, the columns or rows to fill from/to must be adjacent to each other.

-- Unfortunately, if you are using Microsoft Excel versions older than 2010, you might not be able to install Power Query.
-You can use this feature only with versions 2010 to the latest.
+- If you are using Microsoft Excel versions older than 2010, you might not be able to install Power Query.

-- Anyway, all the methods have pros and cons, so use them wisely according to your requirements.
+- All the methods have pros and cons, so use what is appropriate for your requirements.

 Download Practice Workbook